Click here to return to Amazon Web Services homepage

 Even with extremely mature preventive and detective controls your organization should still put processes in place to respond to and mitigate the potential impact of security incidents The architecture of your workload strongly affects the ability of your teams to operate effectively during an incident to isolate or contain systems and to restore operations to a known good state Putting in place the tools and access ahead of a security incident then routinely practicing incident response through game days will help you ensure that your architecture can accommodate timely investigation and recovery …

-The ability to protect data, systems, and assets to take advantage of cloud technologies to improve your security.
+The security pillar encompasses the ability to protect data, systems, and assets to take advantage of cloud technologies to improve your security.

 Service quotas and contraints